Where to find my

 make it fun.

 Friends convinced me to open an Etsy shop for my greeting cards and soon afterwards I started selling original artwork as well.
 Tiny versions of my hand-painted altered photos made their way into Art-o-mat art vending machines.
 (Art-o-mat, noun: repurposed cigarette machines that now dispense original artwork.)
-My found photo artwork was included in the book Artful Memories: How to Create Unique Art With Old Photographs by Jane Chipp and Jack Ravi.
-They have been featured in several online altered photo magazines.
-Many have found homes in other countries and my small-run, boutique greeting cards continue to spread cheer worldwide.
+My found photo artwork was included in the book Artful Memories: How to Create Unique Art With Old Photographs by Jane Chipp and Jack Ravi and has been featured in several zines and e-zines.
+Some of my original altered photos found homes in other countries and my small-run, boutique greeting cards continue to spread cheer worldwide.
 To say I’m honored by all this is an understatement.

-Especially with the world being so heavy right now, messing with old photos to create a bunch of ridiculous people brings me much needed lightness.
-And if my whimsical artwork elicits some smiles, there’s not much more I can ask for.
+Especially now, with the world being so heavy, messing with old photos to create a bunch of ridiculous people brings me much needed lightness.
+And if my whimsical artwork makes someone else smile, there’s not much more I can ask for.

 Thanks for stopping by.